14 days

-Upper Mustang Overland Tour is a fast track trip to the ancient Forbidden Kingdom of Upper Mustang.
-This ten days ultimate Jeep drive takes you through the mystical land of Mustang offering the best of the ancient traditions, cultures and the most dramatic landscape.
+The Upper Mustang Overland Tour is a fast-track journey to the ancient Forbidden Kingdom of Upper Mustang.
+This ultimate 10-day Jeep expedition takes you through the mystical landscapes of Mustang, offering a deep dive into its ancient traditions, rich culture, and breathtaking terrain.

-The Upper Mustang, often referred to as the “Last Forbidden Kingdom,” is a treasure trove of unique culture, ancient Tibetan Buddhist shrines, and stunning high-altitude landscapes.
-An overland tour to this region provides an opportunity to delve into its mysteries without the demanding trek that it’s traditionally associated with.
+Often referred to as the “Last Forbidden Kingdom,” Upper Mustang is a treasure trove of unique Tibetan-influenced culture, ancient Buddhist monasteries, and stunning high-altitude landscapes.
+This overland tour provides an opportunity to explore its mysteries without the strenuous trekking traditionally associated with the region.

-The walled city of Lo-Manthang, the capital of the old Kingdom of Lo and home to the Mustang Royal Palace.
-The city, with its whitewashed walls, gompas, and chortens, is the epitome of Tibetan culture.
-While this route marks the end of the primary Overland Tour, many travelers opt to explore the ancient caves of Chhoser or the monastic treasures of Namgyal and Tingkhar while in Lo-Manthang.
+The journey culminates in the walled city of Lo Manthang, the capital of the ancient Kingdom of Lo.
+With its whitewashed houses, monasteries (gompas), and chortens, Lo Manthang is the epitome of Tibetan culture in Nepal.
+While here, travelers often explore the ancient caves of Chhoser or visit the monastic treasures of Namgyal and Tingkhar.

 Upper Mustang, also known as the “Last Forbidden Kingdom,” boasts a rich history deeply intertwined with Tibetan culture, ancient trade routes, and its unique geopolitical location.
 The history of Upper Mustang traces back thousands of years, with early inhabitants likely migrating from Tibet.
 Archaeological sites, including the ancient cave complexes in the region, suggest that the area has been inhabited since prehistoric times.